trevordbunch/cis411_lab1_CI/labreports/LAB_hallienicholas.md

 ```
 Insert the logs here.
 ```
-- The accompanying diagram of what my feature branch precisely and conceptually represents...
+- The accompanying diagram of what my feature branch precisely and conceptually represents... fork commit and push

 # Step 5: Setup a Continuous Integration configuration
 - What is the .circleci/config.yml doing?